 foresight to have purchased one of the earliest VCRs prior to that

-airing, one would not have a had an opportunity to capture the show.
+airing, one would not have had an opportunity to capture the show.
+So,

-So, public domain copies are probably extremely rare, if they exist at
+public domain copies are probably extremely rare, if they exist at all.

-all.
 To my knowledge, the entire show was filmed in Black and White.
-I
+I am

-am not sure, but I think Gleason goes to color in 1967 with the return
+not sure, but I think Gleason goes to color in 1967 with the return of

-the Honeymooners again, Gleason and Art Carney take a break and do the
+Honeymooners again, Gleason and Art Carney take a break and do the most

-most marvelous impersonation of Laurel and Hardy I have ever seen.
-It
+marvelous impersonation of Laurel and Hardy I have ever seen.
+It was

 I am pleading with the owners of the Gleason show copyrights to please allow us to see them once again in our lifetime - PLEASE RELEASE THE ENTIRE 1962-1966 series shows to DISK!!!!
 PLEASE RELEASE THE ENTIRE Honeymooners II 1967-1970 series shows to DISK!!!!